The Riesz representation theorem and weak${}^*$ compactness of semimartingales: C a dl a g semimartingales as linear functionals

 \subsubsection{Background}

 The classical Riesz representation theorem is stated as a Banach space result for bounded continuous functions vanishing at infinity on a locally compact space.
-The strict topology $\beta_0$, introduced in \cite{buck} to locally compact spaces, gives up the Banach space structure, but allows to relax the assumption that the bounded continuous functions are vanishing at infinity.
+The strict topology $\beta_0$, introduced by Buck in \cite{buck} to locally compact spaces, gives up the Banach space structure, but allows to relax the assumption that the bounded continuous functions are vanishing at infinity.
 Further observations in the 70's by Giles \cite{giles} and Hoffman-Jorgensen \cite{hoffmanjorgensen} lead to a generalization of the Riesz representation theorem for completely regular spaces; locally compact spaces are completely regular.
-A streamlined proof for the Riesz representation theorem \eqref{riesz} can be found, e.g., in the book of Jarchow \cite{jarchow}.
+The weak${}^*$ topology was thoroughly studied by Sentilles in \cite{sentilles} in the case of a general completely regular space.
+A streamlined proof for Lemma~\ref{lem:riesz} can be found, e.g., in the book of Jarchow \cite{jarchow}.
 The proof relies on the fact that on a completely regular space every continuous function admits a unique continuous extension to the Stone-{\v C}ech compactification of the space.
 The fact that the underlying topological space is completely regular ($T_{3{^1/_2}}$) is also \emph{necessary} for the Riesz representation theorem in the sense that the separation axiom cannot be relaxed to a weaker one as there exists examples of regular ($T_3$) spaces on which every continuous function is a constant and on such space the Riesz representation theorem cannot be true; see \cite{herrlich}.
-However, in our setting it suffices to assume that the space is regular; see Subsection~\ref{sec:weakstar}.
+However, in our setting it suffices to assume that the space is regular; see Section~\ref{sec:weakstar}.